row-engineering/ai-narration/README.md

 # AI Narration

-A WordPress plugin to enable AI-generated audio of posts..
+A WordPress plugin to enable AI-generated audio of posts, to boost accessibility, engagement, and reach.

 ## Supporting AI Narration